-Also via Trello, communications materials were shared with the IGF's session organisers to enhance the promotion of their sessions, from thematic cards, to social
+Also via Trello, communications materials were shared with the IGF's session organisers to enhance the promotion of their sessions, from thematic cards, to social media guidance, powerpoint templates and high-resolution logos.

 All sessions were streamed and transcribed.
 The high-level and main sessions were interpreted in six official UN languages and Japanese as the language of the Host Country.